Shep Houghton: Personal life

 In 1935, he married Jane Rosily Kellogg; the couple divorced in 1945.
 He married actress Geraldine Farnum in 1946; the couple had two children but divorced in 1948.
 He married Mel Carter in 1975.

 Death

-Houghton died on December 15, 2016 in Hoodsport, Washington at the age of 102.
-He outlived all the major cast, the original Tin Man Buddy Ebsen, and most of the Munchkin actors.
+Houghton died on December 15, 2016, in Hoodsport, Washington, at the age of 102.
+He outlived all the major Oz cast, the original Tin Man Buddy Ebsen, and all but one of the major Munchkin actors (Jerry Maren was the only adult munchkin who outlived Houghton).